 - Disclosure of Data to Third Parties

 - Breach Policy

 (a) Key Details

 Faber Music Ltd ("Faber Music", "we", "us") needs to gather and use certain information about individuals or "data subjects".
 These can include customers, suppliers, business contacts, employees and other people the organisation has a relationship with or may need to contact.
 We are committed to protecting the privacy of our data subjects.
-We take our responsibilities regarding the security and legitimate use of personal information very seriously, and work hard to ensure that we comply with the Data Protection Act (“DPA”) 1998, General Data Protection Regulation (“GDPR”) (EU) 2016 and Privacy and Electronic Communications Regulations 2003 (“PECR”).
+We take our responsibilities regarding the security and legitimate use of personal information very seriously and are compliant with the Data Protection Act (“DPA”) 1998, General Data Protection Regulation (“GDPR”) (EU) 2016 and Privacy and Electronic Communications Regulations 2003 (“PECR”).

 The purpose of this data protection policy is to inform you of how Faber Music: